-- 2.1 Blackburn with Darwen Borough Council is the Highway Authority for the area within which the path proposed for diversion lies. - 2.2 Public Footpath, Edgworth No 159 is recorded on the Definitive Map and Statement for the area. - 2.3 On 10th June 2014 Blackburn with Darwen Borough Council received an application to divert a section of the footpath as shown on the attached plan.
-The applicant has advised that the application seeks to regularise the existing pattern of use of the footpath which has been in place for over 37 years.
-The applicant has also confirmed that he is willing to provide the new path to a standard that is to the satisfaction of the Highway Authority. - 2.4 The application was originally submitted in connection with planning applications which, if approved would have necessitated the diversion of the footpath.
-These planning applications were refused therefore it would not be appropriate to proceed under the provisions of the Town and Country Planning Act 1990.
-Having confirmed this with the applicant, the proposal is being considered instead under the provisions of Section 119 of the Highways Act 1980. - 2.5 This report seeks to advise the Council of the outcome of statutory and non-statutory consultations, and an assessment against the relevant legislative criteria, thus enabling them to consider whether, or not to promote the Order requested.
+- 2.1 Blackburn with Darwen Borough Council is the Highway Authority for the area within which the path proposed for diversion lies. - 2.2 Public Footpath, Darwen No 209 is recorded on the Definitive Map and Statement for the area. - 2.3 On 3rd of May 2016 Blackburn with Darwen Borough Council received an application to divert a section of the footpath as shown on the attached plan.
+The applicant has advised that the existing route across the earth dam has become potentially unsafe and may collapse if the dam was to fill to its entirety.
+The applicant has also confirmed that he is willing to provide the new path to a standard that is to the satisfaction of the Highway Authority. - 2.4 This report seeks to advise the Council of the outcome of statutory and non-statutory consultations, and an assessment against the relevant legislative criteria, thus enabling them to consider whether, or not to promote the Order requested.